aimansae/reviewme-api/README.md

 ## User Stories

-User stories for backend can be found in a separate internal [file](static/userstories.md) A better overview was made by creating Tasks throught Kanban Boiard
+User stories for backend can be found in a separate internal [file](static/readmeDocs/userstories.md) A better overview was made by creating Tasks throught Kanban Boiard

-## Wireframes
+## Database Schema

 The database models for the project were created based on the following schema: